Kotlin/KEEP/proposals/context-parameters.md

 context(s: String) fun bar() { }
 ```

-**§7.7** *(applicability, `DslMarker`)*: During context resolution, if at a certain scope there is a potential contextual value in scope (either coming from a context parameter or from an implicit receiver) marked with an annotation `@X` which is itself annotated with [`@DslMarker`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-dsl-marker/) then:
+**§7.7** *(applicability, `DslMarker`)*: we say that a value is `X`-DSL-marked if the type of that value is annotated with `@X`, and `X` is itself annotated with [`@DslMarker`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-dsl-marker/).

-- It is an _error_ for two values whose type is marked with the same `@X` annotation to be available in the exact same scope.
-- If context resolution chooses a contextual value with the same annotation, but in an outer scope, it is a compilation _error_.
+If at a certain scope there is a potential contextual `X`-DSL-marked value in scope (either coming from a context parameter or from an implicit receiver) and context resolution chooses a contextual `X`-DSL-marked value in an outer scope, it is a compilation _error_.

-- If a call binds to a receiver with the same annotation, it is a compilation _error_.
+This is in addition to the _old rule_, stating: if at a certain scope there is an implicit `X`-DSL-marked receiver in scope and resolution chooses a `X`-DSL-marked implicit receiver in an outer scope, it is a compilation error.
+Note that context parameters do _not_ conflict with implicit receivers when the latter are used as receivers.

-These rules extend the usual behavior of `@DslMarker` to cover both receivers and context parameters uniformly.
+These rules extend the [usual behavior of `@DslMarker`](https://kotlinlang.org/docs/type-safe-builders.html#scope-control-dslmarker) to cover both receivers and context parameters uniformly.

 ```kotlin
 @DslMarker annotation class ExampleMarker